Frequently Asked Questions

 There are no mandatory qualifications to volunteer with Shanti Bhavan, and the school accepts volunteers from a wide variety of educational and professional backgrounds.
-The primary thing we look for in applicants is previous experience working with children, ideally in an educational capacity, and a demonstrated understanding and commitment to the mission of the school.
-We also seek people who have experience working alongside and engaging with other cultures and/or past experience volunteering.
+We do have a preference for applicants with previous experience working with children, ideally in an educational capacity, and a demonstrated understanding and commitment to the mission of the school.
+We also value experience working alongside and engaging with other cultures and/or past experience volunteering.

 What language do I need to speak in order to volunteer?